sikaeducation/curriculum/topics/internet-intro/README.md

 ## Watch Out!

 * Your computer has an IP address on your network, and your network has an IP address on the internet.
 The two address are not related.
 * Your computer can send a message to a network on the internet, but you can't send it to a specific computer on that network.
-It's that network's job to figure out which computers on the network should handle any request.
+It's that network's job to figure out which of its computers should handle a particular request.

 ## History